 We spoke a little bit about those older dogs that lose interest in food – usually because their sense of smell has diminished – but let’s talk about those dogs that still scarf down whatever you put in front of them, but they don’t move as much as they used to.
 It’s common for older dogs to become less active.
 Maybe you used to go for hour-long walks and now it’s just around the block.
-Maybe they used to chase the ball for 20 minutes without stop, and now they’re pretty much done after 3 tosses.
+Maybe they used to chase the ball for 20 minutes without stopping, and now they’re pretty much done after 3 tosses.

-When your dog starts to move less you have to make sure to feed them less or they will become overweight easily.
+When your senior dog starts to move less you have to make sure to feed them less or they will become overweight easily.
 And carrying around excess weight on bones and joints that may be riddled with arthritis can be very painful.
 It may be hard to resist that sweet face and those big brown eyes, but forgoing table scraps and cutting back on their food will keep them trim and healthy.

 Well, you have to do the same thing with your furry best friend.
 Exercise is really important to your dog’s cardiovascular health, mental health, and digestion.
-The thing to remember is that your dog is not the same dog they were four years ago, or even six months ago, so never force them or encourage them to play with that same intensity.
+The thing to remember is that your senior dog is not the same dog they were four years ago, or even six months ago, so never force them or encourage them to play with that same intensity.
 Your dog loves you and will do ANYTHING for you, even run two miles when they are tired and in pain.
 So, don’t overdo it and stop when they begin to tire.

-Older Dogs are Prone to GI Problems
+Older Dogs are Prone to Digestive Issues

-- Check to make sure none of their foods or treats contain soy, which can be very hard for them to digest.
+- Check to make sure none of their dog foods or treats contain soy, which can be very hard for them to digest.